mwilson422/SQLite_Project/README.md

 - **REMEMBER if you exit the database and return to it you must re-load spatialite to be able to do any spatial calculations.
 USE `.load mod_spatialite` or `SELECT load_extension('mod_spatialite');`**

 ### Spatial Function Syntax
 - The tables are created with SRID 4326 (WGS84) which is a Geographic Coordinate System so any length or area calculations will have units of degrees which don't mean much so will need to transform before using measurement functions.
-Because the points are all over Australia, I transforming to GDA2020/Albers Equal Area (SRID 3577) because it preserves area across Australia (distances will still be not perfect but will be reasonably accurate).
+Because the points are all over Australia, I transformed to GDA2020/Albers Equal Area (SRID 3577).
+It preserves area across Australia (distances will still be not perfect but will be reasonably accurate).
 The units are meters.
 - The SpatialQueries.sql will run a series of spatial queries with the goal of practicing the following spatial functions:
     - **ST_Distance(geom1,geom2)** will return the shortest distance between teo geometries
     - **ST_Length(geom)** will return the length of a linestring or multilinestring